 Milk and White Chocolate Cookies Recipe (Time: 40 minutes)

 1) Preheat the oven to 170 degrees C/ Gas Mark 3

 2) Cream the butter and sugar together until it’s pale, light and fluffy – make sure your butter is really soft or you could be here a while (like I was!)

 3) Gradually add in the eggs and the vanilla extract and mix again

 4) Sift the flour, baking powder, bicarb and salt into the bow and mix again.

 5) Empty the entire bag of twirl bites into the mixture along with the white chocolate (broken into small chunks if you’re not using buttons) and fold them in – this could take some time and try to get it evenly spread

-6) Using an ice cream scoop, or large soon to scoop out the dough in even sized mounds.
-Place the mounds onto a baking paper lined tray leaving them plenty of room to spread out when the cook
+6) Using an ice cream scoop, or large spoon to scoop out the dough in even-sized mounds.
+Place the mounds onto a baking paper-lined tray leaving them plenty of room to spread out when the cook

 7) Bake for 5 minutes on the middle shelf of the oven before removing them to give the baking tray a sharp bang (on your kitchen counter) – this will deflate the cookies and allow them to spread more.
 Pop them back in the oven for another 7 minutes until they are spread out and golden brown.
 Don’t be deceived if they’re still soft when they come out of the oven – they will continue to cook whilst they cool and will harden slightly.